nekrald/parametric_schema_uniform_scheduling/README.md

-# General parametric scheme for the uniform scheduling problem with two different speeds
+# General parametric scheme for the online uniform machine scheduling problem with two different speeds

 ===========================